wangshaonan/wangshaonan.github.io/_pages/about.md

   - /about.html
 ---

+I am thrilled to have joined **The Hong Kong Polytechnic University** as a new Principal Investigator and Assistant Professor.

+Why the move?
+Life is an experience, and I believe enthusiasm is our best guide.
+Among life's many choices, I always choose the one that follows my heart.

-I am an **Associate Professor** at the **Institute of Automation**, Chinese Academy of Sciences (CAS), Beijing, China.
-From November 2021 to November 2023, I served as a Research Associate at the Neuroscience of Language Lab (NelLLab) at NYU, collaborating with **Prof. Liina Pylkkänen**.
-I completed my PhD in June 2018 at the National Laboratory of Pattern Recognition (NLPR), CASIA, under the guidance of **Prof. Chengqing Zong**.
-My academic journey began with a BS degree from Northeastern University in June 2013.
+Prior to joining PolyU, I was an Associate Professor at **the Institute of Automation, Chinese Academy of Sciences (CAS)** in Beijing, China.
+From November 2021 to November 2023, I served as a Research Associate at the Neuroscience of Language Lab (NelLLab) at **New York University**, collaborating with Prof. Liina Pylkkänen.
+(I loved my time in New York!).
+I completed my Ph.D. in June 2018 at the National Laboratory of Pattern Recognition (NLPR), CASIA, under the supervision of Prof. Chengqing Zong.
+My academic journey began with a B.S. degree from Northeastern University in June 2013.

 ---